react-navigation/react-navigation.github.io/docs/navigation-actions.md

 * [Init](#init) - Used to initialize first state if state is undefined

 For actions specific to a StackNavigator, see [StackActions](stack-actions.html).
+For actions specific to a switch-based navigators such as TabNavigator, see [SwitchActions](switch-actions.html).

 The action creator functions define `toString()` to return the action type, which enables easy usage with third-party Redux libraries, including redux-actions and redux-saga.